Airbus to open factory on rival Boeing's U.S. turf

-MOBILE, Alabama European planemaker Airbus confirmed on Monday it plans to open its first assembly plant in the United States, marking an aggressive foray into the world's busiest aviation market and the home turf of rival Boeing Co (BA.N).
+MOBILE, Alabama European planemaker Airbus confirmed on Monday it plans to build its first assembly plant in the United States, marking an aggressive foray into the world's busiest aviation market and the home turf of rival Boeing Co.

 EADS EAD.PA unit Airbus, the world's largest commercial jetmaker, said the Mobile, Alabama, plant would build up to 50 A320-family jets annually within two years of its 2016 opening and create 1,000 jobs.